-Furthermore, pursuant to the rules set forth in Article 37 of the CONSOB Resolution No. 16191 of 29 October 2007, as subsequently amended and extended, it is provided that no person who sits on the Board of Directors of a company or body engaging in management and coordination activities in respect of the Company or on the Board of Directors of any listed entity controlled by such company or body may be considered an independent director of the Company.
+Furthermore, pursuant to the rules set forth in Article 16, paragraph 1(d) of the Regulation adopted by Consob with resolution No. 20249 of 28 December 2017, it is provided that no person who sits on the Board of Directors of a company or body engaging in management and coordination activities in respect of the Company or on the Board of Directors of any listed entity controlled by such company or body may be considered an independent director of the Company.